InvoicePlane/InvoicePlane-Themes/v1/DEVELOPMENT.md

     @import "../../core/scss/core";

 #### Warning!
 Do **not** change this structure and the imports, as missing styles may break the application completely!
 If you want to add any styles or override existing styles, add them **below the core import**.
-We will not support any broken themes that remove, replace or change any core files.
+We will not support any broken themes that removed, replaced or changed any core files.

-If you think a specific part should be changed, join the chat or create a new topic in the community forums.
+If you think the core should be changed, join the development chat or create a new topic in the community forums.

 ---